-Inspire means the AMEDDC&S HRCoE professional staff development and career life-cycle management assures us that students will continue to receive the benefits of the best education and training opportunities available from some of the world`s most capable and innovative instructors, training developers and professional staff members.
+Inspire means the MEDCoE professional staff development and career life-cycle management assures us that students will continue to receive the benefits of the best education and training opportunities available from some of the world`s most capable and innovative instructors, training developers and professional staff members.

-Vision To be the foundation on which the AMEDD is built, sustained and transformed.
+To be the foundation on which Army Medicine is built, sustained and transformed.

-There are seven major organizations that comprise the AMEDDC&S HRCoE:
+There are several major organizations that comprise the U.S. Army Medical Center of Excellence:

 The Directorate of Training and Academic Affairs (DoTAA).
-The AMEDDC&S HRCoE is accredited by the Council of Occupational Education, and all programs of instruction are reviewed by the American Council on Education.
-Students attending courses at the AMEDDC&S HRCoE can get undergraduate and graduate college credits.
-The Graduate School also conducts seven doctoral and five masters degree programs.
+The MEDCoE is accredited by the Council of Occupational Education, and all programs of instruction are reviewed by the American Council on Education.
+Students attending courses at the MEDCoE can get undergraduate and graduate college credits.
+The Graduate School also conducts nine doctoral and five masters degree programs.

 The 32d Medical Brigade is comprised of the 232nd Medical Battalion and the 264th Medical Battalion.

-The Academy Brigade (Provisional) is comprised of the Academy Battalion (Provisional) and the 187th Medical Battalion.
+The Medical Professional Training Brigade is comprised of the 187th Medical Battalion and the 188th Medical Battalion.

 The Noncommissioned Officers Academy (NCOA) is our center for NCO professional military leadership education.
 The Academy teaches courses at both the entry and advanced levels.

-The AMEDD Personnel Proponent Directorate (APPD) does the force modeling.
+The Personnel Proponent Directorate (APPD) does force modeling.
 The Army Medical Department has over 130,000 military and civilian members who work in 200 different officer, warrant officer, enlisted, and civilian specialties.
-This directorate ensures that the Army`s medical force is properly structured to accomplish the AMEDD`s many missions.
+This directorate ensures that the Army`s medical force is properly structured to accomplish the Army Medicine`s many missions.

 The Army Medical Department Board provides independent operational test and evaluation of medical and medical related materiel and information technology products in support of the Army and Department of Defense acquisition process; provides assessments of emerging concepts, doctrine, and advanced technology applications applied to the delivery of healthcare, both on the battlefield and in fixed facilities.

-The AMEDDC&S traces its lineage to the Medical Field Service School (MFSS) established in 1920 at Carlisle Barracks, Pennsylvania.
+The U.S. Army Medical Center of Excellence (MEDCoE) traces its origin to the Medical Field Service School (MFSS) established, nearly 100 years ago in 1920 at Carlisle Barracks, Pennsylvania.
 The mission of the MFSS was to train doctors, dentists and nurses in their duties as Army officers.

 In 1924, the MFSS conducted the first professional courses for noncommissioned officers and privates first class.